hyphacoop/handbook/guides.md

 14. Press clone, once finished we can set hardware
 15. Select the VM ID in the `Datacenter` sidebar and click on `Hardware`
 16. Modify the memory, number of processors and increase diskspace as needed.
-    - Recommended numbers"
+    - Recommended numbers
         - memory: 1024MB
         - CPU: 1 socket, 4 cores
         - HDD space: 20GB
 17. Make sure the `Network Device` is set to the right bridge ex. `vmbr2`
 18. In the VM sidebar click on `Cloud-init` and enter the following fields
-    - User: `sysadmin`
+    - User: `sysadmin` (unless otherwise specified)
     - Password: `leave as none`
     - DNS domain `hypha.coop` or `hypha.prod` depending on internal or not
     - DNS servers `1.1.1.1,1.0.0.1`